CQCL/hugr/specification/hugr.md

 [Serialization implementation](schema/serialization.md)).
 Note in particular that hierarchical relationships have a special encoding outside `edges`, as a field `parent` in a node definition.
+Nodes are identified by their position in the `nodes` list.
 The unique root node of the HUGR reports itself as the parent.

 The other required field in a node is `op` which identifies an operation by name, and is used as a discriminating tag in validating the remaining fields.